Behind the Craft

 The impact of these chemicals don’t just disrupt the environment, they continue to accumulate in our bodies every time we wear it.
 Studies have found these chemicals in our blood, urine, fatty tissue, bone, sperm and breast milk.

-We have been wearing carcinogens, neurotoxins, and endocrine disruptors (EDTs) on the biggest organ on our body.
+We are wearing carcinogens, neurotoxins, and endocrine disruptors (EDTs) on the biggest organ on our body.
 Continually impacting our health and well being in ways that are still not well understood.

 The problem gets outsourced to villages - where up to 60% of clothes are made.